key4hep/k4SimDelphes/doc/output_config.md

 responsibility to make sure that this is the case.
 (See [known issues](#known-issues)).

-`ParticleFlowCandidate` collections from Delphes can also be stored as a `ReconstructedParticleCollection` in the output, but they currently have no associations to the generated particles.
+`ParticleFlowCandidate` collections from Delphes can also be stored as separate `ReconstructedParticleCollection`s in the output, but they currently have no associations to the generated particles.
+Note that they are **not** added to the global `ReconstructedParticleCollection` described above, as that would lead to double counting.

 ### `GenParticleCollection`